 Viewfinders Digital Video Club Member Benefits

 3. Screening Eligibility.
-By being a Club member you'll be able to have your video(s) screened during our monthly general meetings which will give you the opportunity to see your latest creation up on the Quinlan Center’s BIG screen.
+By being a Club member you'll be able to have your video(s) screened during one of our special event nights.
+This will give you the opportunity to receive feedback from the audience on the good and bad of your production.

 4. Club Movie-making Production Crew.
-A special interest group of the Club called the Viewfinders Video Productions Group produces an annual Club movie designed to compete in amateur movie festivals around the world.
+A special interest group of the Club called the Viewfinders Video Productions Group has not produced a Club movie for some time, but there is some interest by several Club members to forge ahead and produce one in 2017.
+In the past, the Club produced six movies that were entered in local, national and international contests/festivals.
 Our award-winning movies include "Maybe Today", “Dearly Departed”, “Two Left Feet” and "Through the Dark Glass" which won an award by the Society of Canadian Cine Amateurs.
-All of these movies plus “The Interrogation” are available on DVD for purchase at our meetings for $5 each.
-If you'd like to order one or more of them, contact our Club Treasurer.
 Note: see our Productions page for trailers of most of them.

 5. Club Annual Membership Video Contest.
 This year there will be no Annual Club Member Video Contest.
 However, Club members are encouraged to continue making movies either individually or in a group.
 If there are enough movies produced during the year, the Club may hold a special screening night for those productions.